Watersports

 - Updated

-- 23 Jun 2026
+- 30 Jul 2026

 Overview

 Urolagnia (also called urophilia or, colloquially, "watersports") is a sexual interest centred on urine or the act of urination.
 The appeal varies between individuals and can involve warmth and physical sensation, visual or scent elements, the taboo of a normally private bodily function, or the intimacy and trust the activity can signify between partners.
-It sits within the broader family of interests in bodily functions and fluids documented in the body-products paraphilias.
+It sits within the broader family of interests in bodily functions and fluids documented among the body-product paraphilias.
 This article surveys its sexological history, how it is expressed, the proposed psychology, prevalence data, and the consent, hygiene, and legal considerations that apply.

 History & origins